sayan-git-profile/Movie-Recommendations-Program/README.md

 # Movie-Recommendations-Program
 This program uses vectorization on the TMDB dataset to generate movie recommendations based on content-based similarity.
 Front-end is created using the Streamlit framework in Python.

 The tokenization technique used here is Bag-of-words.
 Vectorization is done through scikit-learn.

-The file containing the streamlit code "app.py" requires an API key from the TMDB website, which is not included in the code itself (obviously :) ).
+The file containing the streamlit code "app.py" requires an API key from the TMDB website, which is required to pull movie posters for display.
+More information regarding the API key can be found here: https://developer.themoviedb.org/docs/getting-started.

 Project was done for the purpose of self-learning.